plinioleitao/sgbd-2024-2-bcc/topico/topico-03.md

 #### &#x267B;&#x26BE;&#x270D; <ins>BUFFER</ins>

+"_Normally, data moves between adjacent levels of the hierarchy_:<br>
+&#x270D; _At the secondary and tertiary levels, accessing the desired data or finding the desired place to store data takes a great deal of time, so each level is organized <ins>to transfer large amounts of data</ins> to or from the level below, whenever any data at all is needed_.<br>
+&#x270D; _The disk is organized into disk blocks (or just blocks, or as in operating systems, pages) of perhaps 4–64 kilobytes_.<br>
+&#x270D; _Entire blocks are moved to or from a continuous section of main memory called a <ins>buffer</ins>_.<br>
+&#x270D; _Thus, a key technique for speeding up database operations is to arrange data so that when one piece of a disk block is needed, it is likely that other data on the same block will also be needed at about the same time_".
+(Garcia-Molina)

 Um **_buffer_** é uma área reservada <ins>contígua</ins> na memória principal (armazenamento primário) para armazenar um bloco:
 - Para um comando de leitura, o bloco do disco é copiado para o _buffer_;
 - Para um comando de gravação, o conteúdo do _buffer_ é copiado para o bloco do disco.